EPAS1: Clinical significance

 Mutations in the EPAS1 gene are related to early-onset neuroendocrine tumors such as paragangliomas, somatostatinomas and/or pheochromocytomas.
 The mutations are commonly somatic missense mutations that locate in the primary hydroxylation site of HIF-2α, which disrupt the protein hydroxylation/degradation mechanism, and leads to protein stabilization and pseudohypoxic signaling.
 In addition, these neuroendocrine tumors release erythropoietin (EPO) into circulating blood, and lead to polycythemia.

 Mutations in this gene are associated with erythrocytosis familial type 4, pulmonary hypertension, and chronic mountain sickness.
 There is also evidence that certain variants of this gene provide protection for people living at high altitude such as in Tibet.
 The effect is most profound among the Tibetans living in the Himalayas at an altitude of about 4,000 metres above sea level, the environment of which is intolerable to other human populations due to 40% less atmospheric oxygen.

 A study by UC Berkeley identified more than 30 genetic factors that make Tibetans' bodies well-suited for high-altitudes, including EPAS1.
 Tibetans suffer no health problems associated with altitude sickness, but instead produce low levels of blood pigment (haemoglobin) sufficient for less oxygen, more elaborate blood vessels, have lower infant mortality, and are heavier at birth.

 EPAS1 is useful in high altitudes as a short term adaptive response.
 However, EPAS1 can also cause excessive production of red blood cells leading to chronic mountain sickness that can lead to death and inhibited reproductive abilities.
 Some mutations that increase its expression are associated with increased hypertension and stroke at low altitude, with symptoms similar to mountain sickness.
 Populations living permanently at high altitudes experience selection on EPAS1 for mutations which reduce the negative fitness consequences of excessive red blood cell production.

 Belzutifan is a HIF-2α inhibitor, a medication approved in United States, United Kingdom, and European Union.

+Casdatifan is another HIF-2α inhibitor that is currently undergoing phase 3 clinical trials for advanced clear cell renal cell carcinoma.